World Individual Debating and Public Speaking Championships

 The World Individual Debating and Public Speaking Championships (WIDPSC) is an annual English language debating and public speaking tournament for individual high school-level students representing different countries.
 It is the public speaking equivalent of the World Schools Debating Championships.

-The most recent event was hosted in April 2025 in Kuala Lumpur, Malaysia and crowned Canada's Helen Ziomecki as the overall world champion.
+The most recent event was hosted in April 2026 in Bristol, United Kingdom and crowned Canada's Flora Pan as the overall world champion.

 History

 The tournament was founded in 1988 by Reading Blue Coat School, St. John's-Ravenscourt School, the Debating Association of New England Independent Schools, Taunton School, Queen Anne's School, and The English School, Nicosia.
 It was one of the first international competitions to individually rank high school-level students in debating and public speaking.
 The tournament was founded the same year as the World Schools Debating Championships to respond to the desire for an equivalent competition for public speaking at the international level.

 The first Worlds was hosted by Reading Blue Coat School in Reading, England and continued to be hosted in England until 1995.
 The late 1990s saw the tournament's hosts began to cycle through different countries, with Argentina hosting in 1998, Botswana hosting in 1999, and Cyprus hosting in 2000.